They called police for help with a family member. Minutes later, he was dead.

-A flurry of panicked 911 calls for help last week ended with a Pompano Beach man dead in his backyard, felled by police bullets, with family members of the slain man saying the officers aren’t investigating the shooting properly.
+A flurry of panicked 911 calls for help last week ended with a Pompano Beach, Fla., man dead in his backyard, felled by police bullets, with family members of the slain man saying the officers aren’t investigating the shooting properly.

 The family called for help with a drunk and aggressive family member who was “breaking up stuff in the house” and threatening relatives on Sept.
 9.

-Broward Sheriff’s Office deputies showed up at the home at 10 p.m.
+Broward County, Fla., Sheriff’s Office deputies showed up at the home at 10 p.m.
 Two minutes later, 56-year-old Gregory Frazier was dead.

 The department followed protocol after the shooting, placing the two deputies who allegedly shot and killed him on paid leave.
 But unlike the last eight police-involved fatalities or near-fatalities in Broward County, no other prosecutors investigated the scene that night.